 Geo Wyeth , Marne Lucas & Olivia Hartvig , Yanira Castro, Sasha Wortzel , Gabriel Defazio

 Bored in the House: Work, Leisure, and the Domestic Mundane

-1 section, mostly recently Fall 2021, Wesleyan University
+2 sections, mostly recently Spring 2024, Wesleyan University

 At the beginning of the Covid epidemic, Detroit rapper Curtis Roach released an instant classic on TikTok, a fifteen second ditty capturing the zeitgeist of the coming wave of domestic isolation: “Okay I’m bored in the house, and I’m in the house bored.”
 The recent waves of mass quarantine, both forced and quasi-voluntary, have crystallized our focus on the domestic, and its attendant crises.
 More than ever, we must confront the vanishing material and psychic separations between work and leisure, the badly needed reimagining of public and private not anchored in a spectral domestic privacy, and the foundational dynamics of class, race, sexuality, gender, capacity, and institutionalized violence that structure where we can live, work and play.